NachoColl/blockchain-web-services/docs/index.md

 But the initial hype on smart contracts is getting weighed by the blockchain ecosystem complexities, and challenges arise when discussing market adoption.

-While the portfolio of blockchain infrastructures<sup>(3)</sup> and the number of deployed smart contracts are growing fast, companies are reluctant to start their journey as it is too complex for them to manage the technology requirements.
+While the portfolio of infrastructures<sup>(3)</sup> and the number of deployed smart contracts are growing fast, companies are reluctant to start their journey.
 Among other blockers, customers have to deal with:

 - finding experienced Smart Contract developers,
 - having to build their solution from scratch,